Quick, fun, easy gameplay. The listed bugs were very straightforeward, helped a lot!

 - Bounce it off the wall before hitting the conveyor belt

-- Battery gets stuck on the wall
+- WebGL version can sometimes get the battery stuck on the wall

 Both robots need to get to their matching-color stations, but there is ONLY ONE battery!
 Help them work together as a team by throwing the battery to each other, whatever it takes.